Who is multicultural?

 - Internalisation: being deeply influenced by more than one culture, in terms of your own values, beliefs and assumptions.

-Multicultural individuals include migrants, refugees and their descendants.
+Multicultural individuals can include migrants, refugees and their descendants.
 They can also include people who have become multicultural through a prolonged, immersive experience in another culture (eg expatriates, international students, couples in intercultural relationships).

 In the next steps, we will take you through some of the latest research on multicultural individuals and help you to discover what they can bring to multicultural teams.